bertigert/DeezMod/plugins/README.md

 ### Artist Dumper
 Allows you to add all songs by an artist to a playlist or an already existing one.
 Highly configurable.
 Port of [this](https://github.com/bertigert/Deezer-Release-Radar) userscript.

+### Autofocus Main Window
+Automatically focuses the main window whenever you enter the application.
+This allows you to, for example, always use the hotkeys when tabbing into the application, removing the need to click into it.

 ### DevMode
 Enables DevMode which enables DevTool (ctrl+shift+i).